 The Kamoinge-Ferman Scholarship was established by the Humanities, History, and Social Sciences Department to help defray costs of international travel associated with African/African America Studies/African Diaspora research projects.

-Extended Deadline to Apply: May 01,
+Deadline to Apply: February 01,

 The Kamoinge-Ferman Scholarship is open to:

 - Full-time students who plan to participate in an approved research project offered through the Humanities, History, and Social Sciences department